popeindustries/buddy/README.md

       "targets": [
         {
-          "in": "src/coffee/widget.coffee",  <--references some of the same sources as main.coffee "out": "js"                        <--includes only referenced sources that are not included main.js }
+          "in": "src/coffee/widget.coffee",  <--references some of the same sources as main.coffee "out": "js"                        <--includes only referenced sources not in main.js }
       ]
     }